int128/gradle-ssh-plugin/user-guide.md

 `host`    | String, Mandatory | Hostname or IP address.
 `port`    | Integer           | Port.
 Default is 22.
 `gateway` | Remote            | Gateway remote host.
 If this is set, port-forwarding tunnel will be used on connection.
+`proxy`   | Proxy             | Proxy server.
+If this is set, the connection will use the proxy server to reach the remote host.

 #### Set connection settings